 Unfortunately, the medical professionals we entrust with our health sometimes make preventable and fatal mistakes.
-When medical negligence is the cause of a patient’s death, their surviving loved ones have the right to seek compensation by filing a wrongful death lawsuit.
+When medical negligence causes a patient’s death, their surviving loved ones have the right to seek compensation by filing a wrongful death lawsuit.

 Various factors will determine the size of each party’s share.
 However, it is primarily up to the surviving family members to distribute a settlement themselves.
 On the other hand, if the case goes to trial, it will be up to the jury to decide how to split the proceeds.